Sri Ramakrishna College of Arts and Science: History

-The college was selected as one of the cleanest college in India by Swachhta Ranking of MHRD, Government of India, 2019.
+Sri Ramakrishna College of Arts and Science college was selected as one of the cleanest college in India by Swachhta Ranking of MHRD, Government of India, 2019.
 ASSOCHAM awarded the college as one among 'Best Private Arts & Science College in India'.
-Under the college category in the NIRF 2021 (Ministry of Education, Government of India) the college secured 84th Rank.
+Under the college category in the NIRF 2024 (Ministry of Education, Government of India) the college secured 56th Rank.
 The college is placed in Band C (Rank Above 50) by Atal Ranking of Institutions on Innovation Achievements (ARIIA 2020) - an initiative of Ministry of Human Resource Development (MHRD), Govt. of India.
 The Week magazine ranked the college as 'Top 50 Best Arts & Science College in India'.
-Careers360 ranked the college as "AAA+".It owns the SNR College Cricket stadium in which TNPL 2022 was conducted in Coimbatore, India.
+Careers360 ranked the college as "AAA+".
+It owns the SNR College Cricket stadium in which TNPL 2022 was conducted in Coimbatore, India.

 Courses

-The institute offers 24 undergraduate courses and 11 postgraduate courses apart from Research programs.
+The institute offers 31 undergraduate courses and 11 postgraduate courses apart from Research programs.